atet/learn/git/README.md

 * Git and GitHub are two different systems that work together:
    * Think of GitHub as a service like Dropbox or OneDrive, both providing cloud storage that can be accessed from the Windows operating system
    * Think of Git as that common operating system that can access different service providers
-* GitHub is a popular service provider that will host your repository online, but there are many others that can be accessed with the same Git GUI and use the same workflow:
+* GitHub is a popular service provider that will host your repository online, but there are many others that can be accessed with the same Git GUI or Git through command line and use the same workflow:

 Company | Service | Website
 --- | --- | ---